Ibbenbüren in the Münsterland | Info on living, living, working

 Living in Ibbenbüren

-Around half of the total of 54,000 inhabitants live in the core town.
-Ibbenbüren also has eight districts that are no more than 15 minutes by car from the centre.
+Around half of the 54,000 inhabitants live in the town centre.
+Ibbenbüren also includes eight districts that are no more than 15 minutes by car from the city centre.
 The largest district is Laggenbeck/Osterledde in the east with around 9500 inhabitants.
-Püsselbüren in the northwest is home to just under 5,000 people, and a good 4,000 live in Alstedde/Schafberg, which lies to the east between the city centre and Laggenbeck.
+Püsselbüren in the north-west is home to just under 5,000 people, while Alstedde/Schafberg, which lies between the town centre and Laggenbeck in the east, has a good 4,000 inhabitants.

-Bockraden, to the north, is one of the numerically larger districts, with about 4700 inhabitants.
+Bockraden, to the north, is one of the larger districts in terms of population, with around 4,700 inhabitants.
 However, it does not have a town centre, but consists of various small farming communities.

-You want to build a house in Ibbenbüren?
-On the city's website you can find information on building areas and municipal residential building plots.
+Do you want to build a house in Ibbenbüren?
+On the city's website you will find information on building sites and municipal residential building plots.

 Shopping in Ibbenbüren